How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 Content:

-• walks in the open air;
+• walks on fresh air;

-• temperature control (no more than 20 ° C) in the room where the child is and sleeps.
+• temperature control (no more than 20°C) in the room where the child is and sleeps.

-It is with the organization of proper care that the treatment of cough in children, especially small children, for whom the use of many drugs can pose a potential threat to the child's health due to the development of severe side effects, should begin.
-According to foreign doctors, drinking plenty of fluids is no less effective means for liquefying and facilitating the evacuation of sputum than taking mucolytic agents, to which pediatrician Komarovsky E.O. draws the attention of parents.
+It is with the organization of proper care that cough treatment in children, especially young children, for whom the use of many medicines may pose a potential threat to the child's health due to the development of severe side effects.
+According to foreign doctors, drinking plenty of fluids is no less effective means to liquefy and facilitate the evacuation of sputum than taking mucolytic agents, which pediatrician E. O. Komarovsky draws the attention of parents to.

 Medicines for children

-• topical medications for sore throat;
+• local medications for the treatment of sore throat;

 • antitussives;